prototypefund/reproducible-website/_docs/archives.md

 $ zip -r product.zip build
 {% endhighlight %}

-In some cases, it can be preferable to keep the original times for files that have not been created or modified during the build process:
+In some cases, it is preferable to keep the original times for files that have not been created or modified during the build process:

 {% highlight sh %}